-- It helps the environment by saving the oils, since we are using less of them.
+- It helps the environment by preserving the oils, since we are using less of them.
 A single bottle can last 10x as long with dilution.

-- As neat oils evaporate, they are very drying to the skin and can cause irritation or sensitization and phototoxicity.
+- As neat oils evaporate, they are very drying to the skin and can cause irritation, sensitization, or phototoxicity.

 Dilution is simple and easy.
 In general, using up to 15 drops in 1 ounce of carrier oil is a good, general recommendation that will get you approximately 2.5%.
 The recommended dilution can vary, however, depending on the oils used, the objective, and the person they are being used on.

-You can also become a member of the Inner Sanctum, where we discuss dilution and so much more—to help in creating safe and effective aromatherapy practices.
+You can also become a member of the Inner Sanctum, where we discuss dilution and so much more.
+It’s our goal to help create safe and effective aromatherapy practices.